 Luisa Chew, Director of Immigration Services, Luisa immigrated to the U.S. from Guatemala in 1983.
 She attended the Guatemalan Commercial Institute where she earned the degree of Bilingual Secretary.
 In 1980 attended the San Carlos University of Guatemala, where she studied Psychology.
 She worked in human resources before coming to EBCC.
 She started as a receptionist and in 2003 she was given the position of Immigration Counselor, and in 2009 she was promoted to Immigration Coordinator.
 Luisa has been accredited by the Citizenship and Immigration Services.

-Barbara R. Janati, Accountant & Payroll Administrator, Barbara is originally from Boston, Massachusetts and is currently residing in South Shore, MA.
+Barbara R. Janati, Accountant & Payroll Administrator, Barbara is originally from Boston, Massachusetts, and is currently residing in South Shore, MA.
 Barbara attended Suffolk University Undergraduate School of Business working towards a B.S.
-Accounting Major, she then moved to Pennsylvania and attended Pennsylvania State University, Middletown, PA and completed Micro-processing Computer Certification Certificate in Computer Science.
-At EBECC Barbara provides financial and administrative support to the Executive Director and responsibilities include payroll processing, accounts payable, accounts receivable, cash reconciliation, financial statements and budget reports.
+Accounting Major, she then moved to Pennsylvania and attended Pennsylvania State University, Middletown, PA, and completed Micro-processing Computer Certification Certificate in Computer Science.
+At EBCC Barbara provides financial and administrative support to the Executive Director and responsibilities include payroll processing, accounts payable, accounts receivable, cash reconciliation, financial statements, and budget reports.